 Our Work to Strengthen the Antibiotics Market

 Because of the unique role antibiotics play in the care regimen of people living with CF, the Foundation is committed to doing our part to address significant unmet antibiotic treatment needs.
-In 2018, the CF Foundation dedicated $100 million through 2024 to an Infection Research Initiative as part of a sweeping effort to advance infection research.
-The Foundation already has committed more than $135 million to the initiative, surpassing our initiative investment nearly two years ahead of schedule.
+In 2018, the CF Foundation dedicated $100 million through 2023 to an Infection Research Initiative as part of a sweeping effort to advance infection research.
+The Foundation already has committed $143 million to the initiative, surpassing our initiative investment nearly two years ahead of schedule.
 Though we reached the initial investment milestone, we are continuing to fund any science that we believe holds real promise to address infections.

 Research investment alone will not solve this problem and that’s where policy solutions come in.
 We need to ensure new antibiotics get into the hands of patients.
 The Foundation is in a unique position to inject the patient perspective into these conversations.
 We share stories of patients who experience the real-life consequences of antibiotic-resistant infections.
 We also know that advocacy is necessary in this work and a coalition of voices is needed to push for policy solutions that foster a robust research and development pipeline.